mamba-org/mamba/docs/source/getting_started.md

 For conda users
 ---------------

-If you are already a conda users, very good!
+If you are already a conda user, very good!
 Using mamba will feel natural.

 To get mamba, install it _into the base environment_ from the `conda-forge` channel:

 ```
 conda install mamba -n base -c conda-forge
 ```

+_Note: Installing mamba into any other environment can cause unexpected behavior._

 There is little difference between using conda & mamba.
 You can swap almost all commands: